tarpagad/nesk/README.md

 ### 🔐 Security & Auth
 - **Better Auth** integration for secure authentication
+- **Math-based CAPTCHA** on login and signup to prevent abuse
 - Password reset flow with email verification
 - Session management with role-based access control
 - Protected routes and API endpoints
+- Graceful email fallback when API keys are not configured

 ---